 For the longest time I couldn’t figure out how it was possible that I could feel confident in myself as a person, confident enough, in fact, to stand on a stage and give a talk about confidence, and yet not feel confident in other respects with those whom I am close and care about so deeply.

 What I learned, then, is that it may be quite possible for people to have different models of confidence that work for them as individuals.
-However, if we impose our model of how we understand our own value and worth onto others, and if it’s not how they understand it for themselves, it can result in some pretty unpleasant tensions where everyone ends up feeling not-good-enough.
+However, if we impose our model of how we understand our own value and worth onto others, and if it’s not how they understand it for themselves (particularly if we are operating with a notion of having to be “the best,” it can result in some pretty unpleasant tensions where everyone ends up feeling not-good-enough.
 And now, finally, something that didn’t occur to me until after I delivered the talk…

 3. Confidence in Children